lab1092/blender-manual_ja/manual/rigging/armatures/selecting.rst

    | Panel:    :menuselection:`Bone` panel

 You can select and edit bones of armatures in *Edit mode* and in *Pose mode*.
 Here, we will see how to select bones in *Edit mode*.
 Selecting bones in *Pose mode* is similar to selecting in *Edit mode* with a few specific differences that will be detailed in the :doc:`posing part </rigging/posing/editing>`.

 Similar to :doc:`vertices/edges selection </modeling/meshes/selecting>` in meshes, there are two ways to select whole bones in *Edit mode*:

 - directly, by selecting the bone's body
 - selecting both of its end points (root and tip)

-This is an important point to understand, because selecting bones' ends only might lead to non-obvious behavior, with respect to which bone you actually select, see the .
+This is an important point to understand, because selecting bones' ends only might lead to non-obvious behavior, with respect to which bone you actually select, see the.

 Note that unlike the mesh draw type the armature draw type has no effect on selection behavior.
 In other words,